-Jubilee Blueberry is primarily grown for its highly ornamental fruit.
-It features an abundance of magnificent powder blue berries from mid to late summer.
-It features dainty clusters of white bell-shaped flowers hanging below the branches in mid spring, which emerge from distinctive red flower buds.
+Bountiful Blue Blueberry is primarily grown for its highly ornamental fruit.
+It features an abundance of magnificent blue berries in early summer.
+It features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring, which emerge from distinctive red flower buds.
 It has bluish-green deciduous foliage.
-The oval leaves turn an outstanding orange in the fall.
+The oval leaves turn an outstanding red in the fall.
 The smooth tan bark adds an interesting dimension to the landscape.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
-The round sweet berries are most often used in the following ways:
+The large round sweet berries are most often used in the following ways: